brucedog/U2F_Core/README.md

 ## .NET Universal 2nd Factor (U2F)

+U2F is being depratcated in favor of FIDO2.
+A dotnet version can be found here https://github.com/passwordless-lib/fido2-net-lib
 This repository provides functionality for working with the server side aspects of the U2F protocol on .NET core framework.

 ## Working Demo Site